-5.4.
+6.4.
 Characterization of Classification Algorithms

-There are many classification algorithms available in the literature, all of them need one or more predictors or attributes to portion the data, and a target to predict.
-Because classification algorithms have different characteristics, this allowed grouping them according to their characteristics, many studies were conducted to compare the classification algorithms in terms of performance; Accuracy, Complexity, and Training Time [22, 31, 43, 45, 47, 56].
-Studies also revealed how feature selection could improve the classification ability of classification algorithms [28, 44].
+There are many classification algorithms available in the literature, all of them need one or more attribute to use as predictor to divide the data, and a target to predict.
+Classification algorithms are grouped according to their characteristics.
+Many studies were conducted to compare the classification algorithms in terms of performance: Accuracy, Complexity, and Training Time [22, 31, 43, 45, 47, 56].
+Studies revealed how the feature selection could improve the classification ability of classification algorithms [28, 44].
 Studies considered combination/ensemble of the models of several algorithms as it usually has a positive effect on the overall quality of predictions, in terms of accuracy, generalisability and/or lower misclassification costs [42, 44, 53] For instance, random forest, is ensemble algorithm, and it is known as one of the accurate classification algorithms [43].

 Although algorithms within the same group, share many characteristics like how new instances are scored, differ in the other characteristics.
 Each group has its strengths and weaknesses [10, 42, 43].
-The classification algorithms were mainly grouped into 3 different groups [10, 31]; symbolic algorithms (Trees and rules), statistical algorithms and neural networks.
-A brief description of categories of classification algorithms is presented in Appendix A.
+The classification algorithms were mainly grouped into three different groups [10, 31]; symbolic algorithms, statistical algorithms and neural nets.
+A brief description of the categories of classification algorithms is presented in Appendix A.

-5.4.1.
+6.4.1.
 Predictors fields and target field(s) types